skeerti2/Amazon-Product-Review-Recommendation-System/README.md

 ### Operating System used for the project is MacOS
 ### Python version 3.7.2 has been used to carry out the entire project
 ### Jupyter Notebook was used as an IDE
+### Book Dataset is run using the visual studio code, please run the corressponding python file to run the program
 ### The dataset files are present within the project folder.
 File path needs to be changed in order to run the project on another machine.
 ### Time Travel days used - No days were used